LouisRossouw/chunky-cheese/pi/dot_squad_bridge/README.md

 Chrome extension bridge that triggers local [Dot Squad](file:///d:/work/projects/dev/projects/chunky-cheese/pi/dot_squad) LED patterns from the [Kiosk Dashboard](file:///d:/work/projects/dev/projects/kiosk/src/components/KioskDashboard.tsx).

-The point of this is to keep requests local, so web apps communicte with the bridge and the bridge communicates with the dot squad service at localhost:4001.
+The purpose of this bridge is to keep requests local; web apps communicate with the extension, and the extension forwards those requests to the Dot Squad service at localhost:4001.

 ## Installation